 The proposed restrictions were advertised between 30 November 2016 and 13 January 2017.
-During the advertising period a notice was published on the City's website, an information pack (including a letter, map and comment form) was sent to households and hand delivered to businesses in the area and one info session was held at The Mezz in Mount Hawthorn.
-A total of 36 submissions were received with a range of issues both agreeing and disagreeing with the proposed restrictions.
-Five key issues were raised during the consultation relating to:
+During the advertising period a notice was published on the City's website, an information pack (including a letter, map and comment form) was sent to households and hand delivered to businesses and one info session was held at The Mezz in Mount Hawthorn.
+36 Submissions were received with a range of issues both agreeing and disagreeing with the proposed restrictions.
+The five key issues raised during the consultation and responses are summarised below.
+A full summary of submissions and responses is included as Attachment 5.